reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/JavaScript/TestCafe.md

 # ReportPortal TestCafe Integration

-Agent to integrate [TestCafe](https://testcafe.io/) with ReportPortal.
+There is an agent to integrate [TestCafe](https://testcafe.io/) with ReportPortal.

 TestCafe is a popular end-to-end testing framework for web applications that provides simplified way to automate tests in modern web browsers.